I'm looking for a part-time remote job.

 Instead of templates (hidden) what about another project as a sample?

-#4 Updated by Txinto Vaz over 12 years ago
+#4 Updated by Txinto Vaz about 13 years ago

 Hi, I have tested it, but it does not fit the requirements.
 The key is to reassign the tasks from roles to users, and to select the starting date for the new project.
 The project copy simply copies it.
 After copying it, the user must reassign manually all the tasks and calculate all the dates of the project.
 A project template (that actually can be another project, of course) will have dozens of tasks linked and will be difficult and risky to change people or dates by hand.

-#5 Updated by Andriy Lesyuk over 12 years ago
+#5 Updated by Andriy Lesyuk about 13 years ago

 Got it (never used it).
 What about using another project as a template instead of creating hidden project?
 Something like “Use as template” in Administration panel...
 I guess the same should be available to non-admins?

-#6 Updated by Txinto Vaz over 12 years ago
+#6 Updated by Txinto Vaz about 13 years ago

 Yes, it is a good idea.
 People that just want a “copier” can use it.
 And people that want a template only has to use some prefix to identify the templates from the rest of the projects.